 You should also be aware that if you commit certain illegal offences in Malaysia, you could be subject to more harsh punishments than back home (such as a caning or prison sentence).

 Malaysia provides the intrepid tourist with a plethora of tour and expedition opportunities.
-The whole country has a fascinating history and there are a number of historic UNESCO World Heritage Sites to explore.
+The country has a fascinating history, with a number of historic UNESCO World Heritage Sites to explore.
 Treks are available in the tropical jungle heat, or mountain climbs and walks to explore in the cooler climate of Mount Kinabalu or West Malaysia.
 For the less adventurous, local tours can keep you closer to the comfort of your hotel, while families can enjoy waterparks, mini-safaris, VR gaming and indoor play areas (many of which are found in large shopping malls).

-Malaysia is now served by several international airports, although most medium and long haul flights arrive at Kuala Lumpur International Airport (KLIA).
+Malaysia is now served by several international airports, although most medium and long-haul flights arrive at Kuala Lumpur International Airport (KLIA).
 There is a second airport twenty kilometers away, the Kuala Lumpur International Airport 2 (KLIA@2).
-This airport is generally only used by some budget airlines and a road transfer to the main terminal will be required.
+This airport is generally only used by domestic budget airlines and a road transfer to the main terminal will be required.

 Some flights from neighbouring countries also arrive at Penang, Melaka, Kuching and Kota.

 Once in the country, budget carrier AirAsia offers a good range of flights to local airports.
-There are also comprehensive bus and train networks to help you navigate your way around, and there are plenty of taxis available - although not all are licensed so be careful when getting into a cab.
+There are also comprehensive bus and train networks to help you navigate your way around, and there are plenty of taxis available.
+Check to see that your taxi is licensed and that your driver uses the meter.